NLnetLabs/unbound-manual/source/topics/privacy/dns-over-https.rst

         tls-service-key: "key.pem"
         tls-service-pem: "cert.pem"

 The port that Unbound will use for incoming DoH traffic is by default set to 443 and can be changed using the :ref:`https-port:<unbound.conf.https-port>` configuration option.

-Unbound is now ready to handle DoH queries on the default HTTP endpoint, which is ``/dns-query``:
+``dohclient``, an Unbound test utility which can be built with ``make dohclient`` in Unbound's source tree, shows that Unbound is now ready to handle DoH queries on the default HTTP endpoint, which is ``/dns-query``:

 .. code-block:: text